-Fig. 5.x.3-1 Example of Sleep Monitoring via direct network connection
+Fig. 5.x.3-1 Indoor Sleep Monitoring via direct network connection

 Step 1: Bob lives alone and is an elder who has possibility of sudden death due to his heart disease.
 Doctor needs to monitor his daily sleeping situation to avoid such situation.
 Bob resists of any wearable monitoring device as contact object makes him stressful and even starts to suffer insomnia.
-Doctor then introduces him the Contactless Sensing-based Health Monitoring service.
+Doctor then introduces him the Contactless Sensing-based Health Monitoring application.
 Bob’s subscription MNO#A offers such service.

+Step 2: 3rd party Contactless Sensing-based Health Monitoring application provider sends service request including sensing requirements and sensing trigger condition to the 5G network.
+If 5G network identifies the trigger condition is met, e.g. a fix-time is reached, or coarse-grained constant detection based on UE and base station’s indicating that Bob is relatively still, and then 5G network determines to trigger sleep monitoring for Bob.

-Step 2: When Bob goes to bed, his 5G UE is triggered to start the sensing service via direct network connection.
-5G base station that has sensing capabilities is also discovered to participate in this sensing operation.
-The sensing information is reported to the 5G core network by the 5G UE and/or 5G base station.
-5G core network then processes the sensing information and derives the health monitoring features, e.g. respiration rate, inhale duration and exhale duration.
-These are then exposed to the authorized 3rd party Contactless Sensing-based Health Monitoring service provide.
+Step 3: His 5G UE and a discovered 5G base station (e.g. 5G home base station deployed in his house) are triggered to start the sensing service for Sleep Monitoring.
+5G base station will be the transmitter of the wireless sensing signal, and the 5G UE will be the receiver, or vice versa.
+The receiver will get Sleep Monitoring related sensing measurement data from wireless sensing signal.
+The sensing measurement data is reported to the 5G network by the 5G UE and/or 5G base station.
+5G network then processes the sensing measurement data and derives the sensing result, i.e. health monitoring features, e.g. respiration rate, inhale duration and exhale duration.
+These are then exposed to the authorized 3rd party Contactless Sensing-based Health Monitoring application provider.

-NOTE 1: Bob may utilize the deployed 5G home base station that is originally deployed to enhance the indoor coverage, or buy/rent an assisted 5G home base station for more accurate sensing as well as better indoor coverage if necessary, to enable more accurate Contactless Sensing-based health Monitoring service provision.
+NOTE 1: Bob may utilize the deployed 5G home base station that is originally deployed to enhance the indoor coverage, or buy/rent an assisted 5G home base station for more accurate sensing as well as better indoor coverage if necessary, to enable more accurate Contactless Sensing-based health Monitoring application provision.

-NOTE 2: The Contactless Sensing-based Health Monitoring service can also be provided by MNO#A.
+NOTE 2: The Contactless Sensing-based Health Monitoring application can also be provided by MNO#A.

 Step 3: With the health monitoring features, Bob is diagnosed of respiration arrest during sleep, fortunately the arrest duration is in acceptable level but still needs continuous monitoring, as Bob is old and situation may get worse at any time.

-2) Fall detection